South Florida Privacy Hedge Specialists

 • Check the height you need.
 Under 12 feet, Clusia is the easy call.
 Over 12 feet, Podocarpus usually wins.

 • Match the home.
 Modern, tropical, coastal, or contemporary, Clusia.
 Formal, estate, traditional, or Mediterranean, Podocarpus.
+Native/naturalistic, Cocoplum or Walter's viburnum.

 • Think about the pool.
 Close to a pool, lean Clusia for leaf-drop behavior.

 • Plan for the future.
 Pick the plant that will still look right in year five, not just year one.
+See our privacy hedge lifespan guide for the long view.

 What a finished install looks like in practice